VargasAdrian/gartner_saas_import/README.md

 # Running the code
 ## Import script
+**Before executing the script** make sure the appsettings is set up correctly.
+Make sure the Capterra and SoftwareAdvice attributes target the desired file path.

-Open the terminal in ./import_saas folder and execute "dotnet run"
+Once the appsettings file is set up, open the terminal in ./import_saas folder and execute "dotnet run"

 ## Unit tests
 Open the terminal in ./import_test folder and execute "dotnet test"